 This year, Rasmus Kofoed and Søren Ledet obtained Denmark’s first ever three Michelin stars.
 The two co-owners are both operative at Geranium, Ledet as wine and restaurant director and Kofoed as head chef.
 Their New Nordic fine dining restaurant is currently no. 28 on the The World’s 50 Best Restaurants-list.
 As if that wasn’t impressive enough, Rasmus Kofoed is also the only chef to ever win both bronze (2005), silver (2007) and gold (2011) medals in the World Chef Championship – Bocuse d’Or.
 That makes me wonder, which further goals could Kofoed set for himself at this point?

 I’m fortunate enough to recently have visited Geranium for the 4th time in less than a year.
-Even better, I finally got to bring Hedda along as a first timer experiencing the spectacular and mind-blowing dishes they serve on the 8th floor of Denmark’s national football stadium.
+Even better, I finally got to bring a first timer experiencing the spectacular and mind-blowing dishes they serve on the 8th floor of Denmark’s national football stadium.
 To be honest, I almost enjoyed watching her reactions to this dreamlike restaurant encounter as much as I appreciated the meal.
 She was equally surprised as I remember being myself when the first snacks arrived: paper-thin Jerusalem artichoke chips shaped like leaves.
 A new twist to kick off the meal this time was a Geranium Gin & Tonic with sea buckthorn & lemon verbena, prepared right in front of us by the head sommelier and our lovely host this afternoon: Helle Hasting.

 A Newly Refurbished Main Dining Room